paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+### Oct 17, 2025 - Misc
+Visiting Black Dog Salvage to look at potential display locations to sell my art.
+More final touches on Miss Ella Sue.
+Install transfer pump in greenhouse to get irrigation minimally functional.

 ### Oct 15, 2025 - back to creating
 i feel like its safe to say that Liberty could probably offer quite a bit of savings if it just stopped advertising for a little while. maybe its just my algorithm but they prettymuch sponsor my entire internet browsing and watching.